RDMLA/rdmla.github.io/index.md

 <p align="center"><img src="images/icons_logos/rdmla_logo/RDMLALogo_Blue_450px.png" alt="RDMLA Logo"></p> <br>

-<h3 align="center">ANNOUNCEMENT!</h3>
+<h3 align="center">ANNOUNCEMENT - New Units Are LIVE!</h3>

-<p align="center">The RDMLA team is very proud to announce the launch of two new units - Unit 9: Delivering Data Management Training: a Guide to DatONE Resources is instructed by Dr. Amber Budden, Co-Leader of DataONE and Director of Learning and Outreach, National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara and Unit 10: Research Data Copyright, Licensing, and Privacy is lead by Scott Lapinski, Associate Director for Scholarly Communications and Open Science at the Countway Library of Medicine, Harvard Medical School.
+<p align="center">The RDMLA team is very proud to announce that our two new units - Unit 9: Delivering Data Management Training: a Guide to DatONE Resources and Unit 10: Research Data Copyright, Licensing, and Privacy are now live on the <a href="https://learn.canvas.net/courses/2719" target="_blank">Canvas course homepage</a>.
 We are sure you will find these new units enjoyable with new resources and tools to add to your RDM toolkit!</p>

 <p align="center"><a href="https://github.com/RDMLA/rdmla.github.io/blob/master/images/11.19.20_NewUnitAnnouncement.pdf" target="_blank">Read the full announcement by RDMLA co-leaders Elaine Martin and Rong Tang.</a></p>